-- RINSES When cleaning glassware, the first rinse with either water or another solvent should be treated as hazardous waste and disposed of in the appropriate container.
-Subsequent rinses with water can be disposed of down the drain if there is no obvious sign of chemical contamination remaining. - LABELS All waste bottles are labeled with the type of waste they contain and the instructor who prepared the waste bottle.
+RINSES • When cleaning glassware, the first rinse with either water or another solvent should be treated as hazardous waste and disposed of in the appropriate container.
+Subsequent rinses with water can be disposed down the drain if there is no obvious sign of chemical contamination remaining.

+LABELS • All waste bottles are labeled with the type of waste they contain and the name of the instructor who prepared the bottle.
 Always make sure you check that you are disposing of waste only in a bottle that I generated that corresponds to the correct waste type.
 Waste is also labeled according as to whether it contains solids or liquids.
-Solids may be disposed of in containers labeled for liquids, but liquids may not be disposed of in containers labeled for solids. - FILL LEVEL Waste bottles should never be filled completely to the top; instead, a small amount of "head space" must be kept, so that the contents of the container have room to shift in the event the container is suddenly dropped or shaken violently.
-Please let me know right away whenever a new waste bottle is needed because the old one is full.
+Solids may be disposed of in containers labeled for liquids, but liquids may not be disposed of in containers labeled for solids.
+This is so that the waste can be properly packed for transportation when it is removed from the lab.

+FILL LEVEL • Waste bottles should never be filled completely to the top; instead, a small amount of "head space" must be kept above the level of the liquid, so that the contents of the container have room to shift in the event the container is suddenly dropped or shaken violently.
+Please let me know right away whenever a bottle reaches its fill level so that I can general another waste container.